Oriented discrepancy of Hamilton cycles in oriented graphs satisfying Ore-type condition: Introduction

 \begin{conjecture} Let $D$ be an oriented graph on $n \ge 3$ vertices with minimum degree $\delta$.
 If $d(u)+d(v)\ge n$ for each pair of non-adjacent vertices $u$ and $v$, then there exists a Hamilton oriented cycle $C$ in $D$ such that $\sigma_{\max}(C) \ge \max\{\delta,n-\delta\}$.

 \end{conjecture} When $\delta\ge n/2$, Conjecture~\ref{conj:1} holds and is sharp, as it directly follows from Theorem~\ref{Dirac-type theorem}.
-We now assume that $\delta < n/ 2$.
-In this case, we need to find a Hamilton oriented cycle $C$ in $D$ such that $\sigma_{\max}(C) \ge n-\delta$.
-In fact, this bound is sharp for a family of examples that contain no Hamilton oriented cycle $C$ with $\sigma_{\max}(C) > n-\delta$.
-We will present the examples and prove some results supporting Conjecture~\ref{conj:1} in Section \ref{sec:2}.
+The following construction shows that Conjecture~\ref{conj:1} is sharp when $\delta < n/2$, as $\sigma_{\max}(C) \leq n-\delta$ for all Hamilton oriented cycles $C$ in the construction below.